 I can already see you rolling your eyes and saying things like “I’ll sleep when I’m dead” and “I have too much to do” and “the only time I have to myself is late at night.”
 And, I get it.
 It wasn’t that long ago that I was surviving on four to six hours of sleep a night.

 Surviving is a good way to look at it, too.
-I would tell myself that I needed to work harder so that I could play harder, but I never actually played.
-I would tell myself that I needed to get more done, but in all honesty, I wasn’t that productive because I wasn’t really able to focus.
+It seemed like second nature to lie to myself and insist that I needed to work longer and harder.
+With the promise I could play hard “later”.
+But I never actually played.
+And any extra hours working resulted in not being productive because I wasn’t really able to focus.

-I’m a logical person and love to tie the beauties of science to what my body tells me.
-Though my body has been telling me how critical it is to get enough sleep, the most recent research in sleep is proving to us what our minds want to deny but our bodies show us: we need seven to nine hours of sleep a night for our mental and physical health, our bodies do best when we go to bed and wake-up the same time every day, and shorting ourselves of sleep just one night takes two weeks of adequate sleep to recover.
+Though my body has been telling me how critical it is to get enough sleep, I also love research confirming that information.
+See, sleep research is showing us that we need seven to nine hours of sleep a night for our mental and physical health, our bodies do best when we go to bed and wake-up the same time every day, and shorting ourselves of sleep just one night takes two weeks of adequate sleep to recover.

 Everyone differs on the exact amount of sleep he or she needs, but begin with a guideline of 7 hours to start and do some simple arithmetic.
 If your alarm goes off at 6 AM each day, then you need to be in bed no later than 11 PM.
 This can be adjusted over time to find your sweet spot of rest.